10 Fun Facts About the Roman Colosseum

 Nothing beats the feeling of coming around the bend of the street in the city center that brings this gigantic ruin into view for the first time.

 It was built between 72 and 80 AD under order of Emperor Vespasian.
 Titus took over from him when he passed away before the structure was completed.
 It’s come a long, long way.
 Here are ten fun things to know before you go!

 Land based battles were definitely the main event at the Colosseum, but Rome needed space to prepare for water based battle as well.

 The intricate plumbing system built underneath the Colosseum once allowed for the entire arena to be flooded to simulate the ocean.
-Soldiers could make use of the arena to prepare for what might happen to them while out on the real ocean in battle situations.
+Soldiers could make use of the arena to prepare for what might happen to them while out on the real seas in battle situations.